arrenree/KDB/README.md

 / x lj y

 / x = source table (can be key or unkeyed)
-/ y = lookup table (t2 must be keyed)
+/ y = lookup table (must be keyed)

+/ joins COLUMNS to existing table

-/ for each row in source table, find match on keyed columns in lookup table / adds new columns to the end of original table
+/ for each row in source table, find match on [keyed columns] in lookup table / [ADDS NEW COLUMNS] to the end of original table
 / will always have same number of rows as original table / no match = nulls
+/ column names MUST MATCH
-/ column names must match and 2nd table must be keyed
+/ 2nd table MUST BE KEYED

 trade table
 x date        time         sym     price    size